webpack/webpack.js.org/content/concepts/index.md

 };
 ```

-In the configuration above we have defined our loader with its two required properties: `test`, and `loader`.
-It tells webpack's compiler the following:
+In the configuration above we have defined our loader with it's two required properties: `test`, and `loader`.
+This tells webpack's compiler the following:

-> "Hey webpack compiler, when you come across a path that resolves to a '.js' or '.jsx' file inside of a require() statement, use the babel-loader to transform it before you bundle it together".
+> "Hey webpack compiler, when you come across a path that resolves to a '.js' or '.jsx' file inside of a `require()`/`import` statement, use the `babel-loader` to transform it before you add it to the bundle".

 W> It is important to remember when defining loaders in your webpack config, you are defining them under `module.loaders`, and not `loaders`.